-This course is delivered through a written course manual, video narrated slide presentations, videos of sample exercises, and sample forms.
+This is an online course.
+All materials are delivered digitally, including a written course manual, video narrated slide presentations, videos of sample exercises, and sample forms.
 Comprehension of the material will be measured via a mandatory competency assessment requiring a minimum of 80% correct responses.

 System Note: We recommend students access courses using Firefox as their browser.
 The Google Chrome browser can automatically play all videos in a lesson at the same time, which may be an extremely annoying feature for some, and for which, at the present, there is no easy fix in the Google Chrome settings.

 All of the online courses on MedFit Classroom which lead to a Certificate of Specialization are considered advanced level education, and are meant to be taken by fitness professionals who have previously acquired education and experience as a professional within the health and fitness industry.
 In order for one to receive the Certificate of Specialization conferred upon those who obtain and complete this Fitness Specialist course, one must be able to demonstrate that he or she has the following:

 - Evidence of a current certification, or vocational credential, from a reputable certifying or credentialing organization, and within the health and fitness industry; OR an associate’s degree, or higher, from an accredited college or university in the field of exercise science, kinesiology, physical education, fitness, or a related field; AND

 The completion of this specialization course, and the passing of its corresponding competency assessment, leads to a Certificate of Specialization.
 This Certificate of Specialization will be considered valid for a period of two years.
 To keep the certificate current, you must complete 10 hours of continuing education, on relevant subject matter, and formally renew the certificate prior to the date of its expiration.
 As with many certifications and specializations in our field, professionals should anticipate some costs to continuing education and renewal of the certificate.